+PCCM, in conjunction with PMI, operates two large scale shared user research facilities: the Imaging and Analysis Center (IAC) and the Micro/Nano Fabrication Lab (MNFL) that are located in the Andlinger Center for Energy and Environment building.
+PCCM additionally supports The TIGRESS High Performance Computing Center and Visualization Laboratory that is operated by the University Office of Information Technology (OIT).
+The IAC is directed by Professor Nan Yao, and the space has been engineered and built for ultra-low vibration, noise and EMI operation.
 The 7300 sq. ft.
-IAC is directed by Dr. Nan Yao, and the space has been engineered and built for ultra-low vibration, noise and EMI operation.
-The IAC provides for the micro chemical and micro/nano structural analysis of hard and soft materials and thorough its dedicated technical staff implements, operates, and trains its users on high-end, state-of-the-art instrumentation, such as scanning and transmission electron microscopy (including an environmental scanning electron microscope for biological materials), focused ion beams, scanning probe microscopy, X-ray diffraction, spectroscopic ellispometer, photoluminence measurement, Raman spectrometers optical based systems.
-The above pictures demonstrate a trained IAC user operating the environmental scanning electron microscope (ESEM), and images of material using the tool.
+IAC provides for the micro chemical and micro/nano structural analysis of hard and soft materials and through its dedicated technical staff implements, operates, and trains its users on high-end, state-of-the-art instrumentation, such as scanning and transmission electron microscopy (including an environmental scanning electron microscope for biological materials), focused ion beams, scanning probe microscopy, X-ray diffraction, spectroscopic ellispometer, photoluminence measurement, and Raman spectrometers optical based systems.
+The above pictures demonstrate a trained IAC user operating the environmental scanning electron microscope (ESEM), and images of materials acquired by using the tool.

 The 10,000 sq. ft.
-MNFL provides class 100-1000 clean room space and is directed by Dr. G. Pat Watson.
-The MNFL capabilities include deposition, lithography, metrology and pattern transfer equipment for working with a variety of materials to fabricate devices and structures for electronics, photonics, micro-electro mechanical systems (MEMS) and biological applications.
+MNFL provides class 100-1000 clean room space and is directed by Dr. Ian Harvey.
+The MNFL capabilities include deposition, lithography, metrology and pattern transfer equipment for working with a variety of materials to fabricate devices and structures for electronics, photonics, micro-electro-mechanical systems (MEMS) and biological applications.
 The MNFL also provides lapping/polishing and packaging capabilities.
 Both the IAC and MNFL facilities are open to all members of the Princeton community as well as external users including industry, outside academic institutions and government laboratories.
 For further information contact PCCM Industrial Outreach Director, Professor Nan Yao by email or phone (609) 258-6394.